Immutablevoid/Speedrun.com-Leaderboard-Exporter/README.md

 Option 2 will list and export all the speedruns (personal bests) performed by an individual, defined by *user* in config.py.

 More information can be found by looking into the speedrun.com API, which can be found [here](https://github.com/speedruncomorg/api).

+## Statistics mode

+In config.py, there is a Boolean called *statMode*.
+Setting this to True will make the script skip over finding the speedrunners names when exporting an Leaderboard.
+While set to True, the export should finish within several seconds, rather than several to many minutes.

 ## Once exported